Rebuild Wheel Cylinders

 First the spring, then spring cups (each side), pistons (each side), dust boots (each side)

-A good idea is to use an appropriate-sized socket and slip the dust boot over the width of the piston (see picture below).
+TIP: Use an appropriate-sized socket and slip the dust boot over the width of the piston (see picture below).
 Once it's installed, twist it back and forth a couple of times to make sure it's seated all the way around.

 wheel cylinder rebuild